Can I use Tapwater to top up my Shrimp Tank?

 I remember the first time I topped up my shrimp tank with tap water.
 The next day, I noticed my shrimp were less active, almost lethargic.
 I tested the water and found the pH had skyrocketed.
 It was a lesson learned the hard way.

-Over the years, I’ve experimented with various methods to maintain the perfect water parametersOpens in a new tab. for my shrimp.
+Over the years, I’ve experimented with various methods to maintain the perfect water parameters for my shrimp.
 I’ve tried everything from using RO water to collecting rainwater, each with its own set of challenges and triumphs.

-So, buckle up, dear reader, as we delve into the labyrinthine intricacies of water chemistry, explore the celestial beauty of shrimp behaviorOpens in a new tab., and unlock the arcane secrets of maintaining a shrimp utopia.
+So, buckle up, dear reader, as we delve into the labyrinthine intricacies of water chemistry, explore the celestial beauty of shrimp behavior, and unlock the arcane secrets of maintaining a shrimp utopia.
 Trust me, you’ll want to stick around for this.

 What Happens to Shrimp When You Use Tap Water?